hanyx/PayGo-OUTDATED/README.md

 3. Push changes to development branch
 4. Push development branch to development server
 4. Create pull request from development to master
-5. After code review and testing on development server by a second developer, the pull request is merged into master
+5. Second developer reviews code and functionality on development server.
+5. Merge pull request into master
 6. Push master branch to production servers